Analysis: Trump's war between the states creates eBay-like fight for aid

-The brutal competition for everything from ventilators to protective masks comes at a time when scarcity provides lucrative business opportunities in the private sector and power to the deep-pocketed federal government, but puts states and cities at risk of helplessly watching their health systems become overwhelmed and their citizens die.
+The brutal competition for everything from ventilators to masks to other forms of personal protective equipment comes at a time when scarcity provides lucrative business opportunities in the private sector and power to the deep-pocketed federal government.
+But those shortages put states and cities at risk of helplessly watching their health systems become overwhelmed and their citizens die.

-"It’s like being on eBay with 50 other states, bidding on a ventilator," a frustrated New York Gov. Andrew Cuomo, a Democrat, said Tuesday morning, adding that the Federal Emergency Management Agency's bids are pushing the cost of medical supplies higher.
+"It’s like being on eBay with 50 other states, bidding on a ventilator," a frustrated Gov. Andrew Cuomo, D-N.Y., said Tuesday morning, adding that the Federal Emergency Management Agency's bids are pushing the cost of medical supplies higher.
 "I mean, how inefficient.
 And then, FEMA gets involved!
 And FEMA starts bidding!
 And now FEMA is bidding on top of the 50 [states].
 So FEMA is driving up the price.
 What sense does this make?"

-In recent weeks, the federal government's career and political officials have become better partners to state and local governments on some matters, according to people familiar with the coronavirus response, and the president is holding frequent calls with governors to ask — and sometimes provide — what they need.
-But where there is scarcity or opportunity for business development, they say, Trump has taken a 'Hunger Games' approach that forces them to fight for survival.
+In recent weeks, both the federal government's career and political officials have become better partners to state and local governments on some matters, according to people familiar with the coronavirus response, and the president is holding frequent calls with governors to ask — and sometimes provide — what they need.
+But where there is scarcity or opportunity for business development, they say, Trump has taken a "Hunger Games" approach that forces them to fight for survival.

-"We are competing against every other state and the federal government," said an aide to a Democratic governor, who asked to remain anonymous to avoid angering the White House.
+"We are competing against every other state and the federal government," an aide to a Democratic governor said, asking to remain anonymous to avoid angering the White House.
 That dynamic is inflating prices and exacerbating shortages, and "more than once, it's been the federal government that is buying out these supplies," the aide said.

 Trump shifts coronavirus response responsibility to statesMarch 31, 202001:32